Get to know how SPF, DKIM and DMARC works together.

 You have a SPF record like “v=spf1 include:spf.protection.outlook.com -all”, if an unauthorized server sends on behalf of your domain the email can get a spf=fail in the message header, because this IP is not listed in your SPF record.

 SPF will pass if the senders IP is added to the SPF record from the domain that is visible after “smtp.mailfrom:” in the Authentication-Results header.

 Implementation of SPF

 The implementation of SPF can be very quick because it is only a TXT record in your DNS zone.
 But there are some things to think about before implement this.
-With installing Microsoft 365 you get automatic a SPF record with “v=spf1 include:spf.protection.outlook.com -all”.
+When adding your domain to Microsoft 365, Microsoft ask to add a SPF record like “v=spf1 include:spf.protection.outlook.com -all”.
 If you got more authorized senders, you need to add them to the SPF record.

 The SPF record will be different for everyone, when implementing it is important to know the following.

 - Can take up to a maximum of 10 DNS lookups like “include:spf.protection.outlook.com”